Italiano English

 Origin : Indonesia

 Charinus sp.
-Amblypygi Tropical Giant Arachnida Whip Spider or Tailless Whip Scorpion Charinidae, cephalothorax cm 1.5-2 (legs and pedipalps not included in measure).
+Amblypygi Tropical Giant Arachnida Whip Spider or Tailless Whip Scorpion Charinidae, body cm 1.5-2 (legs and pedipalps not included in measure).

 Order: Amblypygi (Tailless Whip Scorpions), family: Charinidae.